LaChanze consistently brings women of complexity and triumph into the cultural lexicon with a career that has spanned nearly forty Broadway seasons.

 Shaina Taub is a songwriter/performer whose honors include two Tony Awards, an Obie Award, and nominations for a Grammy and an Emmy.
 An artist-in-residence at the Public Theater, she created and performed in Broadway’s Suffs (now touring nationally) and Public Works’ Twelfth Night and As You Like It.
 She was included on the 2024 Time100 Next list, and has been recognized with the Workers Circle Activism Award; the League of Women Voters’ Tribute Award; and the Michael Friedman Freedom Award from the NYCLU Artist Ambassadors program which she co-chairs. www.shainataub.com

-At age 13, Alexandria Villaseñor co-founded the US Youth Climate Strike movement while organizing for Fridays for Future International and has since gone on to found the climate education non-profit Earth Uprising.
+Alexandria Villaseñor co-founded the US Youth Climate Strike movement while organizing for Fridays for Future International at the age of 13 and has since gone on to found the climate education non-profit Earth Uprising.
 Now, at age 18, Alexandria is an internationally recognized activist, author, and speaker at three UN Conference of Parties, NATO, the World Economic Forum, and the 2020 Democratic National Convention.
 She was a child petitioner for the ground-breaking international complaint to the United Nations, Children vs. Climate Crisis, and has sat on the youth advisory boards for the American Lung Association and IKEA.
 She's looking forward to graduating from high school in May and is excited to be attending Harvard University this fall.

 TJ Witham has been with the Times Square Alliance since 2014 and is currently the Vice President of Communications.
 Prior to this, he made a tour of the New York City nonprofit arts community having worked for Robert Wilson and The Watermill Center as the Director of Programs and Communications, as well as making previous stops at the New York Foundation for the Arts, The Alliance of Resident Theaters/New York, and Roundabout Theater Company.
 He is an alumnus of the New York City Coro Neighborhood Leadership program.